Sti2nd/exquisite-corpse-body/README.md

 A web-app that let you take photos of your friends and swap out body parts with them.
+Uses localstorage in the browser, the images are never stored online.

 Hosted at: https://sti2nd.github.io/exquisite-corpse-body/